The Serpent's Fall

 “Good.
 I’ll whip up something in the meantime.”

 Amanda entered the bathroom.
 It had no bath.
 It only had a small shower in the far corner with a stained plastic shower curtain that almost came off the rails.
 She closed the door, ran the water, and got undressed.
-The copper pipes emitted a series of odd knocking noises before water sputtered forth from the nozzle.
+The copper pipes groaned and knocked before water sputtered from the nozzle.
 Thin water jets sprayed from the pipe leading up to the shower head in random places.
-A bar of soap and a half-empty bottle of Colgate anti-dandruff shampoo stood in a shower caddie fixed to the side of the wall.
+A bar of soap and a half-empty bottle of Colgate anti-dandruff shampoo stood in a plastic shower caddie bolted to the tiled wall.
 She pulled out a fresh towel from the stand-alone wooden cupboard and placed it on the toilet seat next to the shower.

 Hmm.
 Cheese, butter, beer, and eggs.
 No bread.
-I will have to borrow some from the diner’s kitchen, he thought.
+I’ll have to borrow some from the diner’s kitchen, he thought.

 He walked out the door to fetch a loaf of bread from the diner.